openlegend/core-rules/core/src/04-wealth-equipment/01-chapter-four.md

 **Step 1 (Choose a Category)** - While the kusari-gama, might typically be used as a short bladed melee weapon, it can also be swung via it's long chain.
 As such, we will give it both the  **One-handed Melee** and **Close Ranged** properties.

 **Step 2 (Choose Properties)** - Because the kusari-gama could be wielded either with nimble precision or a mighty swing of the chain or sickle, we will give it both the **Precise** and **Forceful** properties.
 For extra flavor, we will say that the chain's ability to intercept and deflect attacks gives it the **Defensive 1** property, and also the **Reach** property for striking at a distance.
+Lastly, swinging the weapon is very time-consuming, so we will give it the **Slow** property.

 **Step 3 (Choose Banes)** - In terms of combat style, the kusari-gama can be used to pull, trip, entangle, and threaten enemies in a wide area, as such we will say it has the following banes associated: **Forced Move**, **Immobile**, **Knockdown**, **Provoked**.